KSchopmeyer/smipyping/docs/smiclicmdlineinterface.rst

 defaults for the smicli commands that can be typed in the smicli shell and as the definition of the connection to a WBEM Server.

-The smicli commands that can be typed in the smicli shell are simply the command line arguments that would follow the ``smicli`` command when used in `command mode`_::
+The ``smicli`` commands that can be typed in the ``smicli`` shell are simply the command line arguments that would follow the ``smicli`` command when used in `command mode`_::

-    $ smicli -c smli2.ini
+    $ smicli targets all

     Enter password: <password>
-    > class enumerate -o
+    > targets id 4
-    . . . <Enumeration of the names of classes in the defined namespace>
+    . . . display of the definition of target with id = 4
-    > class get CIM_System
+    > targets id 5
-    . . . <MOF output of the class CIM_System from the WBEM Server>
+    . . . display of the definition of target with id = 5
     > :q

-For example, the smicli shell command ``class get CIM_System`` in the example above has the same effect as the standalone command::
+For example, the smicli shell command ``targets id 4`` in the example above has the same effect as the standalone command::

-    $ smicli -c smli2.ini
+    $ smicli targets id 4

-    Enter password: <password>
-    . . . <MOF formated display of the CIM_System class>
+    . . . display of the definition of target with id = 4

-TODO: This one is incorrect today
-However, the smicli shell will prompt for a password only once during its invocation, while the standalone command will prompt for a password every time it is executed
 .
 See also `Environment variables and avoiding password prompts`_.